hapax/hapax.github.io/assets/alien-maths.md

 subtly, the *ways they are encoded and manipulated by the interface*, I think we would be a good deal closer to understanding what it is like to be a bat.
-These are in principle discoverable by neuroscience, but not by field biology.
+These are in principle discoverable by neuroscience, but not zoology.
 That said, there is probably a gestalt aspect to *operating the interface* which understanding all its parts does not give.
 This is, roughly speaking, the distinction between